Build a receiver

 go run ./otelcol-dev --config config.yaml

-And after 2 minutes or so, you should start seeing traces in Jaeger like the following: Jaeger trace
+After about 2 minutes, you should start seeing traces in Jaeger that look like the following: Jaeger trace

-We now have services representing both the Atm and the BackendSystem telemetry generation entities in our system and can fully understand how both entities are being used and contributing to the performance of an operation executed by an user.
+We now have services representing both the Atm and the BackendSystem telemetry generation entities in our system.
+We fully understand how both entities are being used and how they contribute to the performance of an operation executed by a user.

 Here is the detailed view of one of those traces in Jaeger: Jaeger trace